-The Weird Sisters is a very popular rock band in the wizarding world.
+The Weird Sisters is a very popular all-male rock band in the wizarding world.
 This musical group is very popular on the WWN (GF22).
 Their instruments consist of a set of drums, several guitars, a lute, a cello, a bass guitar, and some bagpipes.
 They were “all extremely hairy and dressed in black robes that had been artfully ripped and torn” when Harry saw them at at the Yule Ball (GF23).